scramjetorg/transform-hub/README.md

   yarn install && yarn build:all && npm i -g ./dist/cli && yarn start -P 8000
 ```

-Depending on your machine this may take some time.
-When it's done the Hub should be running and you should see initial logs showing that the API server has been started on port 8000, something like this:
+Depending on your machine this may take some time, so it is a perfect time for another hot beverage ☕ or walk 🚶🏼‍♀️ or joggling 🤹‍♂️ or push-ups maybe..? no?
+Then simply wait 🧘 When it's done, the Hub should be running and you should see initial logs showing that the API server has been started on port 8000, something like this:

 ```bash
 2021-07-07T18:19:36.808Z info (object:Host) API listening on port: localhost:8000
 ```

+Hub is all set and ready to go.

+---

+# Sample usage 😎

-Now create an application, let's say you want to get the crypto prices every second.
+Now you can either use one of our ready-to-go samples, which you will find in a separate repo on [GitHub](https://github.com/scramjetorg/scramjet-cloud-docs/tree/main/samples) or you can create an application by yourself using the following steps below.
+Maybe let's try to create something on one of the hottest topics lately, which is cryptocurrency.
+Let's say you want to get the crypto prices every second.

 In a clean folder save this as `index.js`:

 ```js
 const { PassThrough } = require("stream");